Mikelem/About/README.md

-Github for Web Designers
+About Me Thinkful Project
 ========================

 Hi!
-Welcome to the companion reference to my lynda.com Github for Web Designers course.
-This reference also serves as the exercise files for my course, so you can download the exercise files from this repo as well.
+Welcome to the About Me exercise project.
+There are four iterations, from basic to more complicated.

 ##[View the companion reference site](-copy link from github-)